SkillBridge Spotlight Series: 10 Questions with Sgt. Brandon J. Sherk

-Sgt.
+CAMP HUMPHREYS, South Korea – Sgt.
 Brandon J. Sherk, recently a SkillBridge intern at the U.S. Army Corps of Engineers – Far East District (USACE FED), was unsure of his career path prior to his military service in the U.S. Army.
 After completing his internship, Sherk has clarity on his future career.

-(U.S. Army video by Monique Freemon)
+Sherk, born in Jacksonville, Alabama, but claims Watertown, New York as his hometown, was raised in the Army life: both his now retired parents were enlisted into the U.S. Army.

+“It wasn’t easy, I would say,” Sherk said.
+“Obviously, there was a lot of moving around but during that time my dad was mostly deployed overseas in the Middle East in the early 2000s.
+And my mom transitioned out, that way she could focus on raising us [Sherk and his three siblings].”

 |Date Taken: